Why Antioch

 Antioch Unified School District (AUSD, K-12) serves 14,884 students across 25 schools (6 high schools); the district performs in the lower half of California.
 Dozier-Libbey Medical High School (U.S. News #237 Californiaapplication-based magnet, 697 students) is the district's highest-rated school by a wide margin; Deer Valley HS (#870 California1,804 students) and Antioch HS (#1,236 California) are the larger comprehensive options.

 Dozier-Libbey is application-only and outperforms the comprehensive AUSD high schools by a wide margin.
 For non-Dozier-Libbey addresses, traditional Deer Valley HS is the better-ranked comprehensive default.
-High minority + economically disadvantaged enrollment district-wide.
-Family buyers prioritizing top-quartile California academics often consider Brentwood (LUHSD Heritage HS) or commute to Discovery Bay / Oakley as alternatives at modestly higher per-square-foot prices.
+According to the California School Dashboard state accountability results, the comprehensive Antioch Unified School District (AUSD) high schools rank in the lower half of California; confirm the current rating against the Dashboard before relying on it.
+Buyers prioritizing top-quartile California academics often compare Brentwood (Liberty Union High School District, or LUHSD, Heritage HS) or Discovery Bay and Oakley as alternatives at modestly higher per-square-foot prices.

 Typical assignment by sub-area